software-mansion/react-native-whip-whep/packages/ios-client/README.md

 ## Components

-The repository consists of 5 components:
+The repository consists of 6 main components:

 - `WhepClient` - a class that handles WHEP connection and receiving media stream,
 - `WhipClient` - a class that handles WHIP connection and sending media stream,
 - `ClientBase` - provides methods that are shared by both players,
-- `ConfigurationOptions` - a structure that holds optional initial connection configuration options, like STUN server URL, authorization token or stream limitations, for example sending only audio or video track.
+- `ConfigurationOptions` - a structure that holds optional initial connection configuration options, like STUN server URL, authorization token or stream limitations, for example sending only audio or video track,
-- `Errors` - contains all the errors that can be thrown by the package.
+- `Errors` - contains all the errors that can be thrown by the package,
+- `VideoView` - provides a basic view for WHIP camera/WHEP player.

 ## Examples